Register for our 2019/20 Season NOW!!!

 10. Convenience to numerous shopping centres and amenities

-Have it ALL in 1 Dance Studio.
-See why Allegro is Oakville’s #1 choice!
+See why Allegro is Oakville’s dance studio of choice!

 Allegro School of Dance has been serving the Oakville community for 16+ year under the same trusted Ownership and Direction.
 Visit us today to see why we we will always be your #1 choice for Dance Instruction in Oakville!